We found 10 orthopedic surgeons who accept Humana Simplicity near Plainfield, IL.

 Clinical interests: Musculoskeletal Injuries, Chronic Back Pain, Discectomy, Cervical Spine Problems, Spine Surgery ...
 (Read more)

-Dr. Giridhar Burra is a specialist in orthopedics/orthopedic surgery.
-He works in Naperville, IL.
-He is rated 4.0 stars out of 5 by his patients.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Burra studied medicine at NTR University of Health Sciences and Kurnool Medical College.
-Dr. Burra is professionally affiliated with Adventist Bolingbrook Hospital.
+Dr. Giridhar Burra is a physician who specializes in orthopedics/orthopedic surgery.
+He has received a 4.0 out of 5 star rating by his patients.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Burra attended medical school at NTR University of Health Sciences and Kurnool Medical College.
+He is professionally affiliated with Adventist Bolingbrook Hospital.

 Conditions / Treatments